mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-2.markdown

 With monotonicity now enforced, the solution to the Bayes decision rule is unique.
 As showed at the end of the previous part, this solution is similar to the one we get when sliding through all (Pmiss,Pfa) pairs, computing expected risk and choosing the lowest value.
 The latter approach is typically used software packages, with the ROC curve operating points used to get all risk estimates.

 ## C. Risk VS AUC use case
-- [Overview] Risk-based model selection is better than AUC criteria (use case)

 ROC curves are also known for their visual representation of the concordance/discrimination probability.
 The Area Under the Curve (AUC) of the ROC is equal to $p(s_{\omega_0} < s_{\omega_0})$ - see [this](https://stats.stackexchange.com/questions/190216/why-is-roc-auc-equivalent-to-the-probability-that-two-randomly-selected-samples) SO question for a proof.
 What is not clear so far is why we should care about concordance probabilities.
 In particular, should we aim for a minimum AUC?